Auragami/WavFix/README.md

 ## Overview

 WavFix is a lightweight application designed to fix the Pioneer DJ Error E-8305, caused by the wFormat flag inserted into some WAV files.
-The application corrects this error without encoding or changing the audio, and supports batch processing.
+The application corrects this error without encoding or changing the audio.
+WavFix also supports batch processing and visual inspection of the files.

 ## Project Structure